SVTV Network

-Strong Voices TV (SVTV) Network is a subscription-based television network that represents LGBTQ community, its allies, and advocates.
-It features videos, movies, film, podcasts, music, and video games, from members of the LGBT community.
-It offers a digital library that includes the licensing and production of diverse genres including series, movies, documentaries, podcasts, music, reality series, short films, news, sports, live streaming events, and is soon to include LGBT animation.
-Along with featuring media products produced by a diverse community, SVTV Network produces its own original series and content.
+Strong Voices TV (SVTV) Network is a subscription-based television network for content about the LGBT community, its allies and advocates.
+It features videos, movies, films, podcasts, music, and video games from members of the LGBT community.
+It licenses and produces genres including series, movies, documentaries, podcasts, music, reality series, short films, news, sports, live streaming events, and soon LGBT animation.
+Along with featuring media products produced by others, SVTV Network produces its own original series and content.
 The subscription-based network was started by Sheri Johnson, a full-time seventh-grade teacher and creator of the web series “StudvilleTV”.

 History

-SVTV's founder Sheri Johnson is also the creator of the web series “StudvilleTV” that had 100,000 subscribers in 39 countries and got 5 million views.
+SVTV's founder Sheri Johnson is also the creator of the web series "StudvilleTV" that had 100,000 subscribers in 39 countries and got 5 million views.
 Johnson and other creators allege a shift in policies and regulations at YouTube discriminated against LGBTQ indie filmmakers resulting in declining ad revenue for their content.
 In response to partnered advertisers believing themselves to be an unsuitable match for LGBTQ content creators, Johnson decided to create a platform for herself and for the LGBTQ community.